The Different Types Of Stressors And How To Deal With Them

 Acute stressors vs. chronic stressors vs. episodic acute stressors

-Acute stressors are often short-term sources of stress that may show up without regularity.
+Acute stressors are often short-term sources of stress that show up without regularity.
 These short-term stressors can include things such as a job interview or an argument with a loved one.
 If acute stressors are felt at regular intervals, they may become episodic.

-Episodic acute stressors can occur when someone consistently takes on many responsibilities, experiences conflict in relationships, or struggles with tension, aggressive behavior, or anxiety.
+Episodic acute stressors can occur when someone consistently takes on too many responsibilities, experiences conflict in relationships, or struggles with tension, aggressive behavior, or anxiety.
 They are often repeated acute (short-term) events, such as recurring arguments, frequent stressful appointments, or unhealthy conflict styles.

-Chronic stressors are often considered a severe form of stress.
+Chronic stressors are often considered a severe form of stress because they have the potential to cause serious health problems.
 They are ongoing stressors that persist for an extended period and may impact your mental and physical health.
+Chronic stressors often occur during high-risk jobs, periods of financial hardship, and other long-term situations in which you frequently feel you must be on your guard.

 Environmental stressors vs. internal stressors